rootXero/CoT-Wiki/pages/ObjectToMove_BP.md

 # Summary
-*Note: ObjectToMove_BP is going to be renamed ObjectToAffect_BP, but due to a rather untimely guard kicking us out of the building I got interrupted halfway through and didn't get that finished.
+*Note: ObjectToMove_BP is going to be renamed ObjectToAffect_BP, but due to a rather untimely guard kicking us out of the studio I got interrupted halfway through and didn't get that finished.
 Anywhere this references that name, just know that it's talking about the same thing.*

-ObjectToAffect_BP is a flexible Blueprint that has a wide variety of uses.
+ObjectToMove_BP is a flexible Blueprint that has a wide variety of uses.
 As the name implies, this Blueprint allows an object to be affected in a variety of ways in-game, either by interacting with another object or directly with it.

 Examples of things that this Blueprint can be used for are raising platforms, opening doors, elevators, beacon-affected walls and doors, etc.

 # Usage

 Drop into the location of the asset you’d like to move.
-In the Details panel, select **“ObjectToAffect (Inherited)”** from the hierarchy list, then change the Static Mesh to the asset you want to use.
+In the Details panel, select **“ObjectToMove (Inherited)”** from the hierarchy list, then change the Static Mesh to the asset you want to use.
 If necessary, change the transform scale of the object in the same panel.

-This also requires an [ObjectAffectorSwitch_BP](https://app.deveo.com/collegeforcreativestudies/projects/city_of_thebes/wiki/ObjectAffectorSwitch_BP) to be set up in order to work.
+This also requires an [ObjectMoveSwitch_BP](https://app.deveo.com/collegeforcreativestudies/projects/city_of_thebes/wiki/ObjectMoveSwitch_BP) to be set up in order to work.

 # Variables